This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 #10.
 Automation is software development

-If you develop a quality software, it needs best practices.
+If you develop quality software, it needs best practices.
 It needs code reviews to write quality code.
 It needs a framework or design pattern to be followed.
 It needs constant maintenance.

 Automation is basically software development.
-So all best practices you follow when you develop a software should be followed in doing automation.
+So all best practices you follow when you develop software should be followed in doing automation.
 Automation Framework should be there.
 Code Reviews should be done.
-Bugs of automation should be reported in bug repository.
-Source Code of automation should be placed under a source control, etc. The more you treat it like software development, the more successful automation will be.
+Bugs of automation should be reported in the bug repository.
+Source Code of automation should be placed under source control, etc. The more you treat it like software development, the more successful automation will be.